 Welcome to Therapeutic Riding, Inc., affectionately known as TRI.
 We are located in Pittsfield Township in southeastern Ann Arbor, on 46 beautiful acres of conservation land.
+Please enjoy the video below, click on the arrow!

 Who are we?
 TRI is a 501 (c)(3) non-profit organization that was founded in 1984 to provide children and adults with disabilities with the opportunity to experience the joy of horseback riding.
 Since moving into our beautiful new facility in 2010, we can now offer many different programs – group and private riding lessons, ground lessons (grooming, tacking, and showmanship), day tours and day programming for groups, and many more.